Our Staff

 CPRL’s diverse and accomplished team is drawn from an array of professions, including business, education, law, and public policy, among others.
 Our team has deep and broad experience working within and across these domains to help improve the learning and lives of children in the U.S. and beyond.

-• Susan is a Senior Manager of Operations and Alumni Support at CPRL.
+• Susan is an Associate Director of Strategy & Operations at CPRL.
 Before joining CPRL, Susan was a Chicago Teaching Fellow and taught middle school special education in a Chicago public school.
 Through this work, she became interested in systems change and made the switch to study education policy at Teachers College (TC), Columbia University.
 While at TC, she worked at NYC Outward Bound Schools to support data needs for schools in the network.
 As a TC student, Susan also joined CPRL as a student team member and summer associate.
 In these roles, she helped a state board of education develop strategies to improve integration.
 Susan has a BS in human development and family studies and communications from the University of Illinois at Urbana-Champaign and a MA in education policy analysis from Teachers College, Columbia University.

 • Scheherazade Salimi is a Deputy Director for Partnerships and Impact at CPRL.
-At CPRL, she helps to manage external relationships, execute on CPRL’s development strategy, and oversee CPRL’s program in conjunction with other members of the leadership team.
-She also manages teams on consulting projects related to legal and policy advocacy, organizational development, and stakeholder engagement.
+In this role, she manages external relationships, executes on CPRL’s development strategy, and oversees CPRL’s portfolio of engagements.
+Scheherazade has led and supported projects for state departments of education, large urban school systems, policy institutes, philanthropies, and nonprofit organizations.
+She has extensive expertise in law and policy governing special education, school funding, and charter schools; design of state data systems; engaging diverse stakeholders to inform strategy and implementation; and establishing structures to enable organizational learning.
 Prior to joining CPRL, Scheherazade was managing owner of Spark Education LLC, where consulting projects included launching a new venture philanthropy fund, providing legal analysis of governance options for a school district’s universal enrollment system, developing a grant program to support students with significant behavioral challenges, and providing strategy advice for the deployment of a $250 million fund to promote facilities equity for public charter schools.
-Scheherazade also served as Chief of Staff to the Deputy Mayor for Education in Washington, D.C. whereby she oversaw a number of high-impact policy initiatives on school funding, special education, enrollment policy, public education facilities, and community engagement.
-Scheherazade has a BA in philosophy from Columbia University and JD from the New York University School of Law.
+Scheherazade also served as Chief of Staff to the Deputy Mayor for Education in Washington, D.C., overseeing a number of high-impact policy initiatives on school funding, special education, enrollment policy, public education facilities, and community engagement.
+Scheherazade has a B.A. in philosophy from Columbia University and a J.D. from the New York University School of Law.

 • Nicole is a Project Director at CPRL.
 At CPRL, she provides policy and organizational improvement support and lead student teams on projects addressing the implementation of new policies, measuring impact, and designing processes for deep stakeholder engagement.
 Nicole is a lawyer by training and has worked with several organizations on creating improved efficiencies and effectiveness.
 At Teach For America (TFA), Nicole seeded new regions and created an expansion model that would ensure sustainable growth during her tenure.
 Nicole has played integral roles in organizational strategy both at TFA during their operating model redesign project and at Democrats for Education Reform (DFER) during their strategic five-year planning.
 Nicole most recently worked at DFER leading their work in New York, advancing a policy agenda focused on ensuring a high-quality education for all public students.
 Nicole has a JD from Emory University School of Law and a BA in communication from Florida State University.